mnemnion/JLpeg.jl/Plans.md

        the last index string set the subject pointer to 1, so both of those are mutable things.
 - [ ]  Suspendable VM [discussion](#suspend-the-vm)
+- [ ]  Pure Code Bumming (need to be able to check if it even matters)
+  - [ ]  StaticArray for prepared programs.
+    - [ ]  This might have to be custom because of indexing, it's likely to be a dip down into C.  Lpeg labels are jiggered based on some instructions (entirely charsets I believe) being extra-length, when I print pcode there are gaps in the numbers
+  - [ ]  Optimal VM dispatch, the current system is aggressively not-type-stable. accordingly.
+It's a major operation from my perspective, we'd need to obtain a pointer to the Vector somehow and correct all the instruction labels, but probably worth the most speedup after a type-stable dispatch.
+  - [ ]  SetInst may not need a `:l`.
 - [ ] `AbstractPattern` methods
   - [ ] count(patt::Pattern, s::AbstractString, overlap::Boolean=false)
   - [ ] findall: I think this just returns the .offsets vector of the match